Mental health

 Medicare Mental Health Centres

-Primary Health Tasmania has overseen the establishment of the Launceston Medicare Mental Health Centre (formerly known as Launceston Head to Health).
+Primary Health Tasmania oversaw the establishment of the Launceston Medicare Mental Health Centre (formerly known as Launceston Head to Health) in 2021.

 The Australian Government is also funding new Medicare Mental Health Centres in Burnie, Devonport and outer Hobart – and we are leading this work.

-They will complement – rather than replace or duplicate – services already provided in the community, and will connect people with other local services for ongoing care.
+The centres complement – rather than replace or duplicate – services already provided in the community, and connect people with other local services for ongoing care.

 Establishing new headspace services